-Equipment adjustments are important, but can only promote comfort, and minimized repetitive strain injuries.
+Equipment adjustments are important, but can only promote comfort for repetitive stress on joints.
 You still need to use good posture and work methods to avoid injuries.
-NO chair ( No matter how expensive and high tech it is) human bodies are NOT designed to sitting for hours at a desk without any discomfort.
+NO chair ( No matter how expensive and high tech it is) can correct bad posture.
+Human bodies are NOT designed for sitting at a desk for hours.
 When you feel the need to “reposition” that is a sign your body is telling you you are sitting too long.
-Get up and walk or even stand, take short breaks, and stretch to control fatigue.
+Get up and walk or stand, take short breaks, and stretch to control fatigue.

 If you feel like you are having on and off neck pain, wrist pain, shoulder pain, numbness/tingling, or low back pain that won’t go away talk to you doctor immediately.
-Your work station may be the cause
+Your desk setup may be the cause